hvpham-yorku/project-group-2-fitiva/docs/ITR2/README.md

 GitHub Wiki — wiki + architecture sketch references

-8. Concern / Challenge
+# 8. Concern / Challenge
-US 2.5 not committed: Dawood's implementation of US 2.5 (Accept or Lock Recommended Adjustments) was not merged into the repository before the ITR2 branch was created.
+**US 2.5 not committed: **Dawood's implementation of US 2.5 (Accept or Lock Recommended Adjustments) was not merged into the repository before the ITR2 branch was created.
 It was deferred to ITR3.

 All other team members delivered their assigned stories with no concerns about group dynamics or project direction.

-9. Next Steps (Preview for ITR3)
+# 9. Next Steps (Preview for ITR3)

-Confirm status of US 2.5 and either complete or reschedule it
+Confirm status of US 2.5 and finish it

 Identify additional ITR3 stories

-Plan improvements:
+**Plan improvements:**

 Expand test coverage for feedback and regeneration edge cases